Structured Difference-of-Q via Orthogonal Learning: Introduction

 The sequential setting offers even more motivation to target estimation of the contrast: additional structure can arise from sparsity patterns induced by the joint (in)dependence of rewards and transition dynamics on the (decompositions of) the state variable.
-A number of recent works point out this additional structure \citep{wang2021task,wang2022denoised}, for example of a certain transition-reward factorization, first studied by \citep{dietterich2018discovering}, that admits a sparse $Q$-function contrast \citep{pan2023learning}. \citep{zhou2024rewardrelevancefiltered} proposes a variant of the underlying blockwise pattern that also admits sparse optimal $Q$ functions and policies. \Cref{fig:rewardrelevant,fig:exoendo} illustrates how both of these structures have very different conditional independence assumptions.
+Recent works point out this additional structure \citep{wang2021task,wang2022denoised}.
+For example a certain transition-reward factorization, first studied by \citep{dietterich2018discovering}, admits a sparse $Q$-function contrast \citep{pan2023learning}. \citep{zhou2024rewardrelevancefiltered} proposes a variant of the underlying blockwise pattern that also admits sparse optimal $Q$ functions and policies. \Cref{fig:rewardrelevant,fig:exoendo} illustrates how both of these structures have very different conditional independence assumptions.
 Methods designed assuming one model is correct may not perform well if it is not.
 However, both structures imply that the difference-of-$Q$ functions is sparse in an ``endogenous" state component.
-This illustrates our broader motivation: directly estimating $Q$-contrasts rather than $Q$-functions adapts to underlying structure, such as sparsity or smoothness, even when the individual $Q$-functions themselves.
+This illustrates our broader motivation: directly estimating $Q$-contrasts rather than $Q$-functions adapts to underlying structure, such as sparsity or smoothness, even when the individual $Q$-functions are more complex.

-The contributions of this work are as follows: We develop a dynamic generalization of the R-learner \citep{nie2021quasi,lewis2021double} for estimating the $Q$-function contrast.
-The method wraps around standard estimation procedures in offline reinforcement learning via a sequence of sequential loss minimization problems, which makes it appealingly practical.
-We show theoretical guarantees of improved convergence rates.
-Therefore our method leverages behavior policy estimation to improve estimation without suffering from unstable propensity weights.
-We illustrate benefits of adapting to structure in synthetic examples.